bukovyn/CentOS-7-Server/README.md

 So, just `vi /etc/sysconfig/selinux` and set it to whichever option suits you.

-Additionally, for the purpose of debugging, `setenforce 0` temporarily disables SELinux and `setenforce 1` temporarily enables it.
+Additionally, [`getenforce`](https://linux.die.net/man/8/getenforce) tells you the current mode of SELinux, [`setenforce 0`](https://linux.die.net/man/8/setenforce) temporarily puts SELinux into permissive mode and [`setenforce 1`](https://linux.die.net/man/8/setenforce) temporarily puts SELinux into enforcing mode.

 <a name="firewall"></a>
 ### Firewall